Women in Jordan: Cases

 In April 2010, a 33-year-old man was charged with "hammering his wife to death and dumping her body on the highway leading to the Queen Alia International Airport".
 The husband easily confessed to murdering his wife in order to defend his honor, as she had been out meeting a male friend without his permission.
-"There are about 12 honor crime cases every year in Jordan," said Diana Shalabi, director of the complaint office at the Jordanian National Commission for Women.
-"However," she said, "many crimes involving women are seen as honor killings and should be called regular crimes instead."

-Annually, Jordan reports between 15 to 20 honor killings, according to the Human Rights Watch.
+On July 18, 2020, a massive uproar regarding honor killings began in Jordan after a horrifying murder occurred in plain view on a public street.
+"A man killed his daughter, Ahlam, by smashing her head with a concrete block in plain view on a public street, then sat beside her body, smoking a cigarette and drinking a cup of tea.
+This news was reported by eyewitnesses and could be seen in video footage circulating on social media, in which viewers could hear Ahlam's resounding screams.
+Witnesses also claimed that Ahlam's brothers had prevented anyone from coming to her aid."

+In May 2023, three women were murdered in Jordan within a week due to 'honor' according to the Public Prosecutor for the Grand Criminal Court.
+One case involved a father setting his 19-year-old daughter on fire by pouring gasoline around her bed while she was asleep due to two failed marriages.
+Another involved a man taking a kitchen knife and slitting his 19-year-old sister's throat and killing her because he thought she was in a relationship.
+The third case was similar and involved a man stabbing his sister in the neck and chest because he suspected she was involved with someone.
+All three men were charged with premeditated murder, which could carry a penalty of death by hanging if criminalized.

+An uncommon, but possible cause of an honor killing is the result of impregnation by incest.
+One example of this was Kifaya who was 16 years old when her 32-year-old brother, Khalid, stabbed her to death.
+Kifaya was one of 10 siblings and got pregnant when she was raped by her younger brother, Mahmoud.
+Khalid originally was sentenced to seven years in prison, however, it was reduced to one year and Mahmoud was sentenced to 13 years for the rape and premeditated murder of his sister.

 "The Marriage Rape Law"

-Previously, Article 308 of the Jordanian Penal Code stipulated that perpetrators of particular crimes, including rape, could "avoid severe criminal sentencing if they married the targets of their sexual abuse," thus, among activists invested in the abolishment of the law, the article came to be known as the “ marriage rape law.”
+Previously, Article 308 of the Jordanian Penal Code stipulated that perpetrators of particular crimes, including rape, could "avoid severe criminal sentencing if they married the targets of their sexual abuse," thus, among activists invested in the abolishment of the law, the article came to be known as the "marriage rape law."
 The law was struck down in August 2017, which was lauded as a public victory for women's organizations.
 A similar law was struck down in Tunisia during that same summer, and thus the change in Jordan's code can also be seen as a part of a global campaign, in addition to its crediting as the fruits of local organizing.